microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 <span id="current-balancing"><a name="current-balancing"> </a></span>

-## __Phase Current Balancing__
+### __Phase Current Balancing__

 A current balancing scheme has been implemented on the demo firmware accompanying this board.
 The goal is that both phases share the load current equally.
-This scheme is only run if the total load current is above 1.4A (see the macro _IOUT_SRONIL_ in the firmware), so the thermal stress is shared equally between the phases when the load is high enough that thermal management is warranted.
+This scheme is only run if the total load current is above 1.4A (see the macro _IOUT_SRONIL_ in the firmware).
 The code is located in the function _Drv_PwrCtrl_ILLC_ILPHVoltageLoop()_, which is in the file _power_controller/drv_pwrctrl_ILLC_SRandControl.c_.
 This function is called from the ADCAN0 interrupt, which is located in the file _driver/drv_adc.c_.

 <p>